-East Asian Share of World GDP, 1960-Present
+Chart 14: East Asian Share of World GDP,1960-present

-China's Share of World GDP, 1960-Present
+Chart 15: China's Share of World GDP,1960-present

-- Given the current trends in rates of economic growth, East Asia will surpass the United States in terms of aggregate GDP with China perhaps contributing the highest proportion of the total by 2015. - This is what gives credence to the idea of partial "decoupling" of the World economies-that the Chinese and East Asian economies can continue to do reasonably well despite the current economic problems in the U.S. and elsewhere. - However, China, with its GDP accounting for only 7 percent of the World total, and East Asia are not large enough to turn around the world economy.
+Given the current trends in rates of economic growth, East Asia will surpass the United States in terms of aggregate GDP with China perhaps contributing the highest proportion of the total by 2015.
+This is what gives credence to the hypothesis of partial "decoupling" of the World economies-that the Chinese and East Asian economies can continue to do reasonably well despite the current economic problems in the U.S. and elsewhere8.
+However, China, with its GDP accounting for only 7 percent of the World total, and East Asia (excluding Japan) are not large enough to turn around the entire World economy.

-- East Asian shares of World exports, imports, and international trade have also grown from approximately 10 percent in 1960 to a quarter in 2009, paralleling the growth of the East Asian share of World GDP (see the following charts). - Similarly, Chinese shares of World exports, imports and international trade have also grown.
+East Asian shares of World exports, imports, and international trade have also grown from approximately 10 percent in 1960 to a quarter in 2009, paralleling the growth of the East Asian share of World GDP (see the following chart).
+Similarly, Chinese shares of World exports, imports and international trade have also grown.
 Chinese exports and imports have risen from approximately 1 percent of World exports and imports in 1960 to approximately 10 percent of World exports and imports in 2009.